Juss Haasma

 Juss Haasma (born 23 August 1985) is an Estonian stage, film and television actor and musician.

 Early life and education

 Juss Haasma was born and raised in Tallinn.
+His father, Arne Haasma, is an accordionist and singer with the ensemble Kukerpillid.
 He has three siblings and one half-sister.
 He attended Tallinn Old Town Educational College (VHK) and is a 2008 graduate of the Estonian Academy of Music and Theatre.

 Career

 Stage

 In 2008, following his graduation from the Estonian Academy of Music and Theatre, Haasma began an engagement at the Ugala theatre in Viljandi.
 He would remain with the Ugala for a year, departing in 2009 to become a freelance actor.
 He has performed in roles at the Theatre NO99 in Tallinn and the Tartu New Theatre.
 One of his more memorable stage roles at the Tartu New Theatre was in 2011 in a production of Raudmees.
 Odysseuse eksirännakud, in which he portrayed Estonian rock singer and musician Gunnar Graps.
 In 2012, he appeared onstage as an actor and singer in the role of Aadu in the children's play Kosmonaut Lotte at the Vanemuine theatre in Tartu.
 Kosmonaut Lotte was another adventure of the popular Lotte character who initially became popular in Estonia as an animated film character.